marindie/marindie.github.io/_posts/Oracle/2018-09-12-Oracle-11g-R2-install-CentOS6-silent-mode-EN.md

 ---
 title: "Oracle 11g r2 install on CentOS6 in Silent Mode"
 description: "In this post, I will show you how I installed Oracle 11g r2 on CentOS6.6 in Silent Mode."
-categories: [Oracle]
+categories: [oracle]
-tags: [Oracle Databse, 11g r2, Oracle silent mode install, CentOS6]
+tags: [oracle Databse, 11g r2, Oracle silent mode install, CentOS6]
 redirect_from:
   - /2018/09/12/
 ---